 - Soak up the atmosphere and tuck into delicious street food at popular Bombay cafe, Dishoom.

-- Head over to Leon for healthy salads, wraps and hot lunches at affordable prices.
+- Head over to Leon for healthy salads, wraps, vegan burgers and hot lunches at affordable prices.

 - Visit Mother Mash to sample the inexpensive British favourite: pie, mash and gravy.

-- Treat yourself to a perfectly cooked steak at Flat Iron.
+- Treat yourself to a perfectly cooked steak and beef dripping chips at Flat Iron.

 For year-round alfresco eating in picture-pretty surroundings, head over to Carnaby's Kingly Court: a vibrant three-storey dining destination.
 You’ll find a good range of reasonably-priced restaurants and cool eateries, including Pizza Pilgrims, Stax Diner Carnaby and Le Bab.